 For more information, see Instance specifications.

-You can specify the instance type and specifications when you create a function.
-For more information, see Create a function.
-You can also update the instance type and specifications of a function.
-For more information, see Modify a function.
-You can select Performance Instance as the instance type to execute your function on an instance with higher computing power.
+You can specify the instance type and specifications when you create or modify a function.
+For more information, see Create a function and Modify a function.
+If you select a performance instance, your functions are executed in an instance with stronger computing power.

 - Prerequisites for using performance instances

-- Limits on switching an instance type
+- Limits on switching the instance type

 - Combination of instance types for reduced cold start time